|(a) Each licensee shall meet the Continuing Education

 technical, ethical, or professional management activities related

-to the practice of geoscience, the Board staff may require the licensee
+to the practice of geoscience, the Board staff shall determine that

 (n) A licensee may be exempt from the professional